thdung002/go-test/README.md

 # go-test

-# Running server first time please use with command `init_user` to init user
+# Running server first time please use with command `init_user` to init user (if not have any test.db)

 `go run main.go init_user`